-One or more these symptoms requires IMMEDIATE action, I don’t want to sound alarmist, but there would be a very high chance of mortality within hours if action isn’t taken.
+One or more these symptoms requires IMMEDIATE action to get to your local veterinarian.
+I don’t want to sound alarmist, but there would be a very high chance of mortality within hours if action isn’t taken.

 The vet can attempt to insert a tube into the stomach to relieve the pressure.
 But if this does not work the pressure will simply continue to build.
 Then you are faced with emergency surgery.
 The vet’s first priority would be to get the stomach into its correct position to relieve the pressure and re-established the blood flow, sadly even then the mortality is significant, but far, far lower than doing nothing.

 For those dogs that do make it through though, it is now known that they are predisposed to stomach twisting and there is HIGH CHANCE OF RECURRENCE.
 Up to 80% of dogs that have suffered stomach twisting without surgery being necessary, end up getting it again.